nio-blocks/filter/README.md

 Properties
 ----------
-- **conditions**: A list of strings to be evaluated as filter conditions.
+- **conditions**: A list of expressions to be evaluated as filter conditions.
 - **operator**: Determines whether *all* or *any* of the conditions must be satisfied.

 Inputs